memgraph/docs/mage/query-modules/cpp/map.md

 ### `from_pairs(input_list)`

 Creates a map from a list of pairs, where each pair is essentially another list of size 2.
-The first element in each pair must be of type string, as it will be used as a key in the resulting map
+The first element in each pair must be of type `string`, as it will be used as a key in the resulting map.

 #### Input:

-- `input_list: List[List]` ➡ list of pairs
+- `input_list: List[List]` ➡ list of pairs.

 #### Output: